 VI.
-To cause to be made a plan of the roads, streets, lanes, alleys, and courts opened or laid out, together with such explanation as shall be necessary to a full understanding of the same.
-The plan shall be kept by the secretary, and shall be open to public inspection.
+To cause to be made a plan of the roads, streets, lanes, alleys, and courts, opened or laid out, together with such explanation as shall be necessary to a full understanding of the same.
+The plan shall be kept by the secretary and shall be open to public inspection.

 VII.
 To appoint and remove a treasurer and secretary.
-Council in their discretion may appoint a solicitor, one or two street commissioners, and such other officers as it shall deem necessary.
+Council in its discretion may appoint a solicitor, a street commissioner, and such other officers as it shall deem necessary.
+The treasurer and secretary shall not be members of council.

 VIII.
-To fix the compensation of the treasurer, secretary, street commissioners, high constable, and such other officers and employes as they may appoint, to be paid from the borough treasury by orders drawn thereon.
+To fix the compensation of the treasurer, secretary, street commissioner, high constable, and such other officers and employes as they may appoint, to be paid from the borough treasury by orders drawn thereon.